Howard Picks the Bills: Week 8 - NewsBreak

 Howard Picks the Bills: Week 8

 Buffalo N.Y.
-(WGR 550) - The Bills return to action after a much needed bye week and a big victory over the Kansas City Chiefs.
-The Bills are now set this week to take on two time MVP Aaron Rodgers and the Green Bay Packers on Sunday Night Football.
+(WGR 550) - The Buffalo Bills return to action this upcoming Sunday after a much-needed bye week following their big victory over the Kansas City Chiefs in Week 6.

-The week off was much needed as the injury report for many weeks for the Bills has been long.
-The bye week has helped the Bills to get healthy as the Bills get through their toughest stretch of the season.
+This week off for the Bills was hopefully a period to help get players some added time to rest and recoup from a tough opening stretch of the season that saw the injury report flooded with names for many weeks.
+Now the team will prepare for an equally challenging stretch of the schedule that saw Buffalo have an early bye week compared to most NFL teams.

-Through the first portion of the season Allen has thrown for almost 2,000 yards and is responsible for 19 touchdowns, including three against the Kansas City Chiefs.
+Through the first six games of the season, Allen has thrown for almost 2,000 yards and is responsible for 19 total touchdowns.

-The Packers are looking to get back to their winning ways after dropping their third straight game against the Washington Commanders.
-They are now sitting at 3-4 and are on the outside looking in at the playoff picture.
+The Packers are looking to get back to their winning ways after dropping three-straight games, including their most recent loss this past week against the Washington Commanders.
+Green Bay currently sits with a 3-4 record, and are on the outside looking in on the NFC playoff picture.

-The Bills have gotten a nice week off and extra time to prepare for Green Bay and Howard Simon is back again picking the Bills!
+While the Bills got the bye week off and some extra time to prepare for Green Bay, Howard Simon took no time away from following through on the Tuesday tradition unlike any other... picking the Bills, of course!

-In his Week 7 picks before the Chiefs game, not only did Howard have the Bills beating Kansas City at Arrowhead Stadium, he went on to pick the Bills to go 16-1 going undefeated the rest of the season.
+Looking back on his Week 7 picks right after the win over the Chiefs, Howard saw Buffalo remaining perfect the rest of the way, going 16-1 and clinching the No. 1 seed in the AFC.

+After taking in what he saw this past weekend from the action around the NFL, Howard's picks have slightly altered, once again.
+While he sees the Bills taking care of the struggling Packers on Sunday night at home, he predicts just one more loss on the regular season schedule - in Cincinnati on "Monday Night Football" in Week 17 - en route to a 15-2 record.

 Be sure to follow along on Twitter for the latest picks from Howard by using the hashtag #HowardPicksTheBills .
 You can also track all of Howard's picks throughout the season with Brayton Wilson's picks tracker on Twitter: @BraytonJWilson .